current language

 What is the Medical Devices Regulation 2017/745 (MDR)?

+With publication of (EU) 2023/607 the 20th of March 2023, the last extension to be expected came into force.
 All manufacturers are advised to implement plans to transition to the requirements of the MDR.

 When will the MDR be mandatory?